DockerDemos/vm-docker-bench/README.md

 __Serial Container Boot__

 This test measures the CPU and I/O usage on the host during the startup of 100 Docker containers.
-The graphs below show the User, System and IOWait, in USER_Hz.
+The graphs below show the user, system and IOWait, in USER_Hz.
 The polling period was once per second.
 For all three values, lower is better.

 ![Graph of Primary System w/no Hypervisor, Serial Container Boot Test](/raw-results/primary_no_hypervisor-serial-container-boot.png?raw=true "Graph of Primary System w/no Hypervisor, Serial Container Boot Test")